 BTrackS™ software is provided via internet download following purchase of the system.
 Double click the setup file and follow the installation instructions to load the Assess Balance application onto your Windows PC, laptop or tablet.

 Enter information about the individual to be tested in order to establish a profile for tracking results.
-Profile information is saved locally to the computer, and can be created in advance of testing to save time.
+Profile information is saved locally to your computer or can be linked to the cloud via a private cloud profile system (PCPS).

-BTrackS™ Assess Balance provides instant results following testing.
-These can be printed to share with the individual being tested, other health professionals or for insurance purposes.
-These results are also stored locally for later reference.
+BTrackS™ Assess Balance provides instant results following testing and training.
+These can be printed to share with the individual tested, other health professionals or for insurance purposes.
+These results can be accessed later for reference.

-The standard measure of balance in BTrackS™ is the average amount of sway exhibited over three trials.
-While this is an accurate and robust measure of postural sway, some balance clinicians are interested in additional measures of performance.
-For these users, BTrackS™ Assess Balance provides 10 additional metrics that capture the various size, speed and consistency characteristics of test performance.
+The standard measure of performance for the BTrackS™ Balance Test is the average center of pressure path length (in centimeters) over the course of three balance trials.
+While this is an accurate and reliable measure of postural sway, some balance clinicians may be interested in additional measures of balance performance.
+For these users, BTrackS™ Assess Balance provides 10 additional advanced metrics that capture the various size, speed and consistency characteristics of center of pressure.

 With BTrackS™ Assess Balance, users can quickly and effectively determine global postural alignment during relaxed standing.
 If the individual has good posture, their center of pressure will be located in an ideal position midway between the ankles – represented by the white cross hair on the associated image.

 BTrackS™ Assess Balance also uses normative data to provide a 90% confidence ellipse metric.
 If posture lies within the ellipse, it is within the typical range of postures demonstrated by 90% of healthy young adults.